amenocal/limpia-tu-monorepositorio/actividades/grafting-repositorio.md

 ```bash
 git replace --graft HEAD FETCH_HEAD
 ```

-In our example, the HEAD commit is our first commit in the historical repository, but going forward, developers will want to replace HEAD with the SHA of the first commit in the new repository.

 > [!NOTE]
 > En nuestro ejemplo, usamos HEAD como el primer commit en el repositorio historico, pero como alternativa tambien pueden reemplazar HEAD con el SHA del primer commit en el nuevo repositorio.